Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 There was so much to see.
 By day he wandered in the shade of the buildings of Downtown, occasionally venturing into the full glare of Sol's ultraviolet-heavy radiance on the waterfront.
 He patiently explored the USS Midway museum, drank in the raw data of the antiquated vessel's role and functionality, mentally noting to retain and use some of the innovative ideas that had gone into its construction.
 As dusk fell and the burning heat became a gentle ruddy warmness, he walked on the beach and indulged his hijacked flesh's unaccountable instinct to remove its footwear.

 It wasn't like controlling the bodies of other lifeforms.
 Everything ran on *instinct*, everything was handled locally by independent systems that didn't consult him at all, they just *acted* on a hair-trigger before finally bothering to inform him after the fact.
-He got some strange looks as he passed a series of females who wore practically nothing, lost in thought at the curious reaction they had---quite unbidden---inspired in his male body's genitalia.
+He got some strange looks as he passed a series of females who wore practically nothing, lost in thought at the curious reaction they had - quite unbidden - inspired in his male body's genitalia.
 Why should he have inherited human taboos and preferences?

 As night fell, his feet carried him through Gaslamp, where he finally came to understand what the term "night-life" meant.
 Every shadow seemed to hum with some secret or another.
-Every single person he passed, even just as unconsidered blurs on the sidewalk, seemed to have a vital spark to them---they were going somewhere, they were doing things, for a reason.
+Every single person he passed, even just as unconsidered blurs on the sidewalk, seemed to have a vital spark to them - they were going somewhere, they were doing things, for a reason.

-His hijacked body's instincts swung into gear---that group of males over there were large and boisterous, a potential threat: Avoid them.
+His hijacked body's instincts swung into gear - that group of males over there were large and boisterous, a potential threat: Avoid them.
 That alleyway was dark: Don't go down it.
 That building over there was an oasis of warmth and light, from which issued smells and sounds that spoke to several parts of his body at once.

 His stomach issued a strange noise, and he allowed his feet to carry him toward the bar and grill.